MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 #### Malicious Replication Detection in Azure ATP

-Using the Azure ATP portal, verify the SOC is now aware of the malicious replication from VictimPC.
+Using the Azure ATP portal, verify the SOC is now aware of the malicious replication we simulated from VictimPC.

 ![Malicious replication being detected by AATP](media/playbook-dominance-maliciousrep_detected.png)

 ### Skeleton Key

 Another domain dominance method attackers use is known as **Skeleton Key**.
-Using a Skeleton Key, the attacker creates, the attacker can masquerade *as any user* at *any time*.
+Using a Skeleton Key the attacker creates, the attacker can masquerade *as any user* at *any time*.
 In a Skeleton Key attack, every user can still sign in with their normal password, but each of their accounts is also given a master password.
 The new master password or Skeleton Key gives anyone who knows it, open access to the account.
 A Skeleton Key attack is achieved by patching the LSASS.exe process on the domain controller, forcing users to authenticate via a downgraded encryption type.

-Let's see exactly how Skeleton Key works:
+Let's use a Skeleton Key to see how this type of attack works:

 1. Move **mimikatz** to **ContosoDC** using the **SamirA** credentials we acquired before.
 Make sure to push the right architecture of **mimikatz.exe** based on the architecture type of the DC (64-bit vs 32-bit).
 From the **mimikatz** folder, execute: